loopbackio/loopback-next/docs/site/DEVELOPING.md

 ## Building the project

-Whenever you pull updates from GitHub or switch between feature branches, make sure to updated installed dependencies in all monorepo packages.
+Whenever you pull updates from GitHub or switch between feature branches, make sure to update installed dependencies in all monorepo packages.
 The following command will install npm dependencies for all packages and create symbolic links for intra-dependencies: